jina-ai/finetuner/docs/components/tuner/callbacks.md

 TrainingCheckpoint.load(tuner, 'checkpoints/saved_model_epoch_10')
 ```

-For the {class}`~finetuner.tuner.callback.best_model_checkpoint.BestModelCheckpoint`, you would also add it to `callbacks`, and later you could load the model from it
+For the {class}`~finetuner.tuner.callback.best_model_checkpoint.BestModelCheckpoint`, you would also add it to `callbacks`, and later you could load the model from it.

 ```python
 from finetuner.tuner.callback import BestModelCheckpoint